-This guide assumes setting up in business as a company.
+This guide sets out the basics of the UK tax system for a business operating in the UK as a company.
 However, this is not the only option – alternatives would include a partnership, acting as a sole trader, or setting up another form of joint venture arrangement.

 The guide covers general issues of taxation of profit, payroll taxes and VAT for the business and issues to consider for investors in the business.